Fireroth/MineCrap/readme.md

 <img src="preview/thumb.png" alt="In-game screenshot" width="400"/>

 ## Building from source
-⚠ Precompiled binaries will be available in the future

 Before building the project, ensure you have the following installed:
 - C++ compiler with C++17 (or later) support
 - CMake (version 3.10 or higher)